 The ROI of a supply chain initiative depends on the performance of the software technology and on the skills of the people who execute the initiative itself.
-However, the ROI also strongly depends on the current supply chain performance; with lower performance offering more room for improvement.
+However, the ROI also strongly depends on the current supply chain performance, with lower performance offering more room for improvement.
 Below, we provide a simple test that can be carried out in minutes to assess your company’s current supply chain performance.
-Despite the simplicity of this test, our experience indicates that this test provides a more accurate perspective than most in-depth supply chain benchmarks.
+Despite the simplicity of this test, we believe that it provides a more accurate perspective than most in-depth supply chain benchmarks and audits the market has to offer.
+It should take about 5 minutes of your time.

 Your supply chain performance in 12 questions

-- Is all relevant data documented by the supply chain teams?
+- Is all relevant data documented by your supply chain teams?

 - Do you record historical stock levels?

-- Do supply chain teams monitor the quality of their data?
+- Do your supply chain teams monitor the quality of their data?

 - Do you forecast lead times?